broadinstitute/cromwell/README.md

 # Call Caching

 Call Caching allows Cromwell to detect when a job has been run in the past so it doesn't have to re-compute results.
 Cromwell searches the cache of previously run jobs for a one that has the exact same command and exact same inputs.
 If a previously run job is found in the cache, Cromwell will **copy the results** of the previous job instead of re-running it.

+Cromwell's call cache is maintained in its database.
+For best mileage with call caching, configure Cromwell to [point to a MySQL database](#database) instead of the default in-memory database.
+This way any invocation of Cromwell (either with `run` or `server` subcommands) will be able to utilize results from all calls that are in that database.

 **Call Caching is disabled by default.**  Once enabled, Cromwell will search the call cache for every `call` statement invocation, assuming `read-from-cache` is enabled (see below):